tamarahadz/ds500_proj/README.md

 - % of days closed on week 1
 - % of days closed on week 2
 - % of days closed on week 3
-- Average rainfall on week 1
-- Average rainfall on week 2
-- Average rainfall on week 3
+- Total rainfall in first three weeks of July

 ## Labels for each Beach:
-- Closed on July 27th (True or False)
+- Closed at all from Jul 23 - Jul 28 (True or False)